Spray Booth Systems

 - Nozzles and caps

 - Detectors, brackets, and fusible links

-Now that you are familiar with spray booth systems, make sure to call us here at Safe-T Fire Protection for spray booth fire suppression installations and repairs.
+Now that you are familiar with spray booth filter systems, make sure to call us here at Safe-T Fire Protection for spray booth fire suppression installations and repairs.
 Also make sure to have a fire extinguisher on hand, even with the fire suppression system.
 You can never be too prepared for an emergency.